Ukraine urges halt to Russia's assault as Biden heads to Poland

 Mariupol widow says husband would be alive if he had made it to aid line

-(Reporting by a Reuters journalist in Mariupol; Pavel Polityuk in Lviv; David Ljunggren in Ottawa; and Reuters bureaus worldwide Writing by Rami Ayyub; editing by Grant McCool)
+(Reporting by a Reuters journalist in Mariupol; Pavel Polityuk in Lviv; David Ljunggren in Ottawa; and Reuters bureaus worldwide; Writing by Rami Ayyub and Stephen Coates; editing by Grant McCool and Lincoln Feast.)

 ((Rami.Ayyub@thomsonreuters.com;))